uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

 - **featureImageUrl**: *(optional)* Used by popup announcements and announcements on the Features page.
 - **priority**: Set to "high" if you want the message to be displayed with higher visibility (i.e. As a priority notification or popup announcement, respectively).
 - **audienceFilter**: A group of attributes related to filtering messages based on a user's group or whether the user has pertinent data at a given URL.
-  - **groups**: An attribute to optionally show messages only to specific groups (i.e. uPortal groups). **Must contain at least one value**.
+  - **groups**: An attribute to optionally show messages only to specific groups (i.e. uPortal groups).
+If null or empty array, the message will be shown to everyone.
-    Using the "Everyone" group will make your message visible to all users.
 Contact your portal development team for more information about group filtering.
   - **dataUrl**: *(optional)* The message will retrieve data from the dataUrl.
 If data exists, it will show this message to the user.
 Only supports JSON.
     You would use this feature if you want to only show the message if the specific user has data.
 For example: Only show user if they have a certain document.
   - **dataObject**: *(optional)* Will only be looked at if `dataUrl` is present, otherwise ignored.
 Used as an optional further refinement from dataUrl, if you want the notification to show only if the specific object is in the data.